alcocuzzi/alcocuzzi/README.md

 If I have do to it twice, I’m probably already thinking about how to script it.

 ---
-## Some info about me
-* Based in Ireland
+## Soft skills
 * Team player | Fast learner | Customer-obsessed | Obsessed with doing things better | Big picture thinker | I say `No` to status-quo
 * Naturally skilled on collaboration, teaching, and knowledge sharing

 ---
 ## What I’m up to
-Few years ago, I created/maintain a container called `Mara` (Inspired on Hestio AWSH/Blox).
+Few years ago, I created a container called `Mara` (Inspired on Hestio AWSH/Blox).
 It's an open-source container that bundles a bunch of open source tools to speed up the ops experience on AWS.

 One container.
 Useful the tools.
 Fewer setup headaches.
 More things done, faster.